FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-04/03-forms.md

 ## Exercise 2

-Create a form in your "RED it" project.
-Include
+Create a form in your "REDit" project.
+Include:
   - saving data to the Redux store
   - validation of fields
   - styled components